austinpray/austinpray.com/_posts/2015-02-14-jquery-none-of-the-above-checkboxes.md

 ## Problem

-I had a friend last night ask me
+I had a friend last night ask me:

 >Anyone good at jQuery want to tell me if the following is a convoluted?
 >